bakoenig/config/README.md

 Config files

-some config files of mine, mostly
+some config files of mine, mostly consisting of .vimrc, .zshrc, and awesome window manager configuration files including an awesome theme called 'sand'

-.vimrc
-.zshrc and
-awesome window manager configuration files